🔼The name Eve: Summary

 In Genesis 3:20 it reads that Eve was named this way because she was אם כל־חי; mother of all life.
 The Hebrew word אם ('em), mother, comes from the same root as אמה ('amma), mother city, cubit, tribe/ people; hence the phrases Mother Babylon and Mother Jerusalem.
 The phrase "all life" returns six times in Scriptures and never just mankind is meant (show me).
 Hence the "mother of all life" is the biosphere; all living things.

 And hence the NOBSE Study Bible Name List, Jones' Dictionary of Old Testament Proper Names, and even BDB Theological Dictionary report in dubious unison that the name Eve means Life.
+Here at Abarim Publications we disagree.
+The "mother of all life" is something that supports life and leads up to it.
+The "mother of all life" gives birth to life and hence comes before it.

 Eve does not mean 'the girl of the two,' and is also not the model for all wives bound to goof up (Keil and Delitzsch' Commentary on the Old Testament).
 Man and woman are both under the label Adam, and their drive to group up lodge in Eve.